Famous £10 Poms

 Ship: New Australia

-Kylie's mother (Carol Jones) was a young child when she sailed to Australia with her parents Millie and Dennis, ex-managers of the local post office in Maesteg, Wales.
+Kylie’s mother (Carol Jones) was a young child when she sailed to Australia with her parents Millie and Dennis, ex-managers of the local post office in Maesteg, Wales.
 Carol trained in Australia as a dancer and gave birth to Kylie in 1968, after marrying Irish descendant, Ron Minogue.
-The Poms settled in Melbourne where Kylie's brother Brendan and sister Dannii were born.
-A family of very famous immigrants!
+The family settled in Melbourne where Kylie’s brother Brendan and sister Dannii were born.

 Hugh Jackman (Chris Jackman & Grace Watson)